-Pre-Calculus Honors is approved under the transcript abbreviation for Trigonometry & Math Analysis.
-Pre-Calculus Honors blends together the concepts and skills that must be mastered prior to enrollment in a college-level calculus course.
+Pre-Calculus Honors will blend together the concepts and skills that must be mastered prior to enrollment in a college-level calculus course.
 Topics include: trigonometry, the relationship of equations and graphs of linear, quadratic, parametric, polynomial, rational and piecewise equations, vectors, exponential and logarithmic functions, and matrices.
 The course has an emphasis on the theory as well as the practice of Pre-calculus concepts.